School admission appeals

 Event

-Appeals team email appeal date and time letters to parents
+Appeals team sends appeal hearing date and time letters to parents and provides deadline date for submitting additional information in support of appeal

 Primary admission appeals heard